rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/disk-storage.rst

 create a server.

-For example, compare the disk configuration offered for a server with 60 GB RAM in two different flavor classes:
+For example, compare the disk configuration offered for a server with 60 GB of RAM in two different flavor classes:

-* In the I/O flavor class, the configuration for this server includes 40 GB system disk and 600 GB data disk (addressable as two disks).
+* In the I/O flavor class, the configuration for this server includes a 40-GB system disk and 600-GB data disk (addressable as two disks).

-* In the Compute flavor class, the configuration for this server includes 50 GB system disk and no data disk.
+* In the Compute flavor class, the configuration for this server includes a 50-GB system disk and no data disk.

 System disk
 ^^^^^^^^^^^
-The *system disk*, also called *boot disk*, is the first disk the server will attempt to access and boot from, much like the first physical hard drive plugged into a physical computer.
+The *system disk*, also called the *boot disk*, is the first disk from which the server will attempt to access and boot, much like the first physical hard drive plugged into a physical computer.
 Operating systems are installed on this disk by default.
-Data can be stored on a system disk, although it may have less capacity than any attached data disks.
+Data can be stored on a system disk, although it might have less capacity than any attached data disks.

 ..
 TIP::
    To make a backup copy of a *system* disk,